Alert 1 of 2

 Step 3: Protect your credit

 Next, place a fraud alert on your credit reports.
 This serves as a red flag to potential lenders and creditors.
-Also, consider a credit freeze, which blocks potential lenders from accessing your credit report.
-This makes it impossible for the hacker to open new credit in your name.
+Also, consider a credit freeze, which prevents potential lenders from accessing your credit report.
+This makes it impossible for the hacker to open new credit line in your name.

 Step 4: Alert the authorities